 Most people who are vaccinated do not contract COVID-19 — and if they do, the vast majority do not become seriously ill nor do they end up in the hospital.
 Those who are vaccinated yet hospitalized are typically immunocompromised due to other conditions; for example, some are organ transplant recipients.
 Getting vaccinated is your best strategy to avoid severe illness or dying.

 Information on hospitalizations in unvaccinated compared with unvaccinated:

 In an analysis from the CDC, hospitalizations in unvaccinated individuals were 28 times that seen in vaccinated individuals in Los Angeles County.

 Our experience at UF Health is similar.
 The Department of Health dashboard shows that the vast majority of hospitalizations at UF Health that took place after vaccines became widely available were among the unvaccinated.

 3. How we know the vaccine is safe:

 These vaccines have demonstrated a high degree of safety.

-375 million in the U.S. and 4.3 billion people across the world have now been vaccinated with the COVID-19 vaccines, with only rare serious adverse events.
+Over 221.5 million in the U.S. have now been vaccinated with the COVID-19 vaccines, with only rare serious adverse events.
 The vaccines have undergone rigorous safety reviews with no steps of the development process skipped.
 Real-world data is consistent with a high degree of safety.
 COVID-19 infections cause a much higher complication rate than seen with the COVID-19 vaccines.

 Serious medical conditions (clots in the lung, heart and legs; kidney damage; heart problems such as abnormal heart rhythms; inflammation of the heart muscle; inflammation of the lining of the heart or bleeding in the brain) were all seen in higher frequency after an actual COVID-19 infection (shown on the graph in orange) than as a reaction to the vaccine.